What to do

 To get more information out to referees about concussion injuries, Northern Virginia Soccer Club has compiled the following information and has provided additional guidelines:

 Contact between players is a given in the game of soccer.
 Unfortunately, some of this contact can result in player injury.
 One of the most difficult injuries to detect, and potentially dangerous, is the concussion.
-A concussion is a brain injury that is characterized by an onset of impairment of cognitive and/or physical functioning, and is caused by a blow to the head, face, or neck, or a blow to the body that causes a sudden jarring of the head (e.g., a helmet to the head, being knocked to the ground, being kicked).
+A concussion is a brain injury that is characterized by an onset of impairment of cognitive and/or physical functioning, and is caused by a blow to the head, face, or neck, or a blow to the body that causes a sudden jarring of the head (e.g., being knocked to the ground, being kicked).
 A concussion can occur with or without loss of consciousness.

-Located on the left side of this page are links to fact sheets and other reference information for coaches, athletes and parents.
+Located on the side of this page are links to fact sheets and other reference information for coaches, athletes and parents.
 Though most of the information has been developed for those three groups; until approved referee specific training has been developed by the state or US Soccer we recommend that referees refer to the information that is designed for coaches.